Unboxed-Software/solana-course/content/token22-metadata.md

 We already discussed the first two above.
 Now let's focus on the rest:

 **From `@metaplex-foundation/umi-web3js-adapters`:**
-We use these adapters because Metaplex code uses a different type of objects that are not compatible with the `solana/web3js` SDK.
+We use these adapters because Metaplex code uses a different format for some objects that are not compatible with the `solana/web3js` SDK, like signer, publicKey, and instructions.
 Therefore, we need to keep using adapters each time we need to use some information across the Solana SDK and Metaplex SDK.

 - **`fromWeb3JsKeypair`:** Adapts Solana keypairs from `@solana/web3.js` for use with Metaplex libraries.
-- **`fromWeb3JsPublicKey`:** Converts Solana public keys from `@solana/web3.js` for Metaplex compatibility.
+- **`fromWeb3JsPublicKey`:** Converts Solana public keys from `@solana/web3.js` format to Metaplex compatible format.
 - **`toWeb3JsInstruction`:** Converts Metaplex instructions into formats usable with `@solana/web3.js` for transactions.

 **From `@metaplex-foundation/mpl-token-metadata`:**

 - **`Collection`, `CollectionDetails`, `Creator`, `PrintSupply`, `Uses`:** Classes for defining and structuring NFT metadata, such as creators, collections, and usage rights.
 - **`TokenStandard`:** Specifies the token standard used (e.g., fungible, non-fungible, etc.).
-- **`createV1`:** Creates a Metaplex NFT metadata object, version 1.
+- **`createV1`:** Creates a Metaplex NFT instructions to create the metadata account.
 - **`CreateV1InstructionAccounts`, `CreateV1InstructionData`:** Interfaces used to provide types to make our life easier.

 **From `@metaplex-foundation/umi`:**